+Test the coupler by connecting it to the laser source and measuring the light output through the coupler with a spectrophotometer.
+The light loss between the laser output and the measured coupler output should not exceed 30%.

 Surgical Implantation

-Anesthetize the mouse with an intraperitoneal injection of 100 mg kg-1 Ketamine.
+Anesthetize the mouse with an intraperitoneal injection Ketamine/Xylazine mixture 100 and 10 mg/kg respectively using a 30-guage needle.

 Shave the scalp with clippers.
+Wipe the scalp with 70% isopropyl alcohol followed by Betasept wipe (4% chlorohexadine solution) to disinfect surgical area.

-Place the mouse in the sterotaxic rig.
-Apply ophthalmic ointment to eyes to prevent drying.
-Maintain anesthesia through isoflurane inhalation.
+Place the mouse in the sterotaxic rig and secure the head, ensuring that the skull is level.
+Apply ophthalmic ointment to eyes to prevent dryness and postoperative pain.
+Maintain anesthesia using volatized isoflurane (1-3% diluted with oxygen depending on the physiological state of the mouse, which should be continuously monitored by response to a tail pinch).

-Make an incision through the midline of the scalp, exposing the cranium from the eye orbits to lambda.
+Make an incision through the midline of the scalp, exposing the cranium from the eye orbits to the lambda suture.
 Push aside connective tissue as necessary.

 Use Serafin clamps to hold back the skin and maintain an access to the cranium (Fig. 3a).

-Etch a checkered pattern throughout the surface of the cranium with a dental pick.
+Etch a checkered pattern throughout the surface of the cranium with a dental pick or bent 30 guage needle.
 Wash debris away with sterile saline.
 Dry thoroughly.

 Apply hydrogen peroxide (3%) to the exposed cranium with a cotton swab for ~2-3 seconds to create micropores.
 Wash multiple times and dry thoroughly.
-Alternatively, anchors can be screwed into the cranium, as described in Sparta et al. (2012).
+Alternatively, anchor screws can be inserted into the cranium, as described in Sparta et al. (2012).

-Again, etch a checkered pattern throughout the cranium with a probe and wash away debris with saline.
+Again, etch a checkered pattern throughout the cranium with a dental pick and wash away debris with saline.
 Dry thoroughly.

-Using a rotary tool, make a pinhole-sized craniotomy above the region of interest, determined by the stereotaxic atlas calibrated to bregma and lambda.
+Using a rotary dental drill, make a small bur hole craniotomy (<1 mm in diameter) above the region of interest, determined by the stereotaxic atlas calibrated to bregma and lambda.
 Be careful not to break the dura or damage any tissue.
 Wash away debris and dry thoroughly.

 Insert the fiber optic ferrule (implant) into the probe holder and connect to the stereotaxic arm.

 Position the implant in place directly above the region of interest using the stereotaxic arm (Fig. 3b).
-The ferrule should rest on the remaining cranium.
+If inserting the optical fiber in the brain tissue, the fiber should be advanced slowly at a rate of ~2 mm/min.
+The ferrule should rest on the surrounding cranial tissue.

 Prepare a mixture of dental cement.
 The mixture should have a low enough viscosity to easily apply across the cranium.
-Mixture will be usable for 2-4 minutes.
+The mixture will be usable for 2-4 minutes.

-Apply a thin, even layer of dental cement across the cranium and onto the lower portion of the implant.
+Using a sterile pipette tip, apply a thin, even layer of dental cement across the cranium and onto the lower portion of the implant.
+The base layer of dental cement should cover as much surface area on the cranium as possible.
 Do not let the dental cement come into contact with the skin of the mouse.
 This will lead to increased difficulty in suturing as well as irritation to the mouse.

 Allow it to dry completely.

-Apply even layers of dental cement to form a small mound over the cranium and around the implant, allowing each layer to dry completely (Fig. 3c).
+Apply even layers of dental cement to form a small mound on top of the cranium and around the implant, allowing each layer to dry completely (Fig. 3c).
 Leave ~3-5 mm of the convex end of the ferrule clean of cement to allow for a smooth, unobstructed connection.

 Suture the scalp over the mound of dental cement and around the implant.
-Optional: Use VetBond for additional binding after suturing.
+Optional: Use VetBond adhesive for additional binding after suturing.

+Apply topical analgesics and antibiotics to the sutured skin and around the base of the implant.

-Place the mouse in a cage over a heating blanket for recovery from anesthesia.
+Place the mouse in a cage over a heating blanket for post-operative recovery.

+Monitor during recovery for signs of distress.

 Representative Results